 1.4 Registration:

 1.4.1 Acceptance of Registration for the Junior Saloon Car Championship is at the discretion of the organisers.
-All Drivers must register for the Championship by returning to the Coordinator prior to the Final Closing date for the first round being entered the Championship Registration Form which has been completed by them and by the Competitor’s Parent/Guardian/Guarantor together with payment of the Registration Fee.
+All Drivers must register for the Championship by returningthe registration form to the administrator prior to the Final Closing date for the first round being entered the Championship Registration Form which has been completed by them and by the Competitor’s Parent/Guardian/Guarantor together with payment of the Registration Fee.